conmeobeoi/ELT-Project-Netflix-Data-Cleaning-and-Analysis/README.md

 - **Question 4**: What is average duration of movies in each genre.

-- **Question 5**: ind the list of directors who have created horror and comedy movies both.
+- **Question 5**: Find the list of directors who have created horror and comedy movies both.

 ## How to Run the Project